-In order to ensure that data generated from the PD-MitoQUANT project which is published or deposited in a repository is findable, standard identification mechanisms such as a Digital Object Identifier (DOI), Dataset Accession Number (DAN), or GEO accession number (GSE) will be generated.
+In order to ensure that data generated from the PD-MitoQUANT project which is published or deposited in a repository is findable, standard identification mechanisms such as a Digital Object Identifier (DOI), Dataset Accession Number (DAN), or GEO accession number (GSE) will be generated and included in the publication.
 Additionally, the data will be described with rich metadata, which will clearly and explicitly include the identifier of the data it describes.
-The source in which the (meta) data is indexed will be searchable immediately after publication.
-For a number of smaller or manually created data sets generated within individual research tasks or work packages, persistent identifiers may not be required.
+The source in which the (meta) data is deposited/indexed will be searchable immediately after publication.
+For a number of smaller or manually created datasets generated within individual research tasks or work packages, persistent identifiers may not be required.
+All data generated within the PD-MitoQUANT project will be indexed in a project-specific data inventory available to all partners.
 More specific information will be made available on such datasets in future updates of this document.

-Internal data sharing: For data that is to be shared amongst the consortium, RCSI will work with the PD-MitoQUANT partner UCB who will provide access to a secure data sharing platform

-(Sharepoint) for efficient data transfer between PD-MitoQUANT partners and to provide a data standardization concept to facilitate data queries, transfer and joint analyses.
+Internal data sharing: For data that is to be shared amongst the consortium, RCSI has worked with the PD-MitoQUANT partner UCB who have provided access to a secure data sharing platform (Sharepoint) for efficient data transfer between PD-MitoQUANT partners.